 The Montana Water Compact

-If you’re concerned about your water rights, make your voice heard and protect your water resources today by:
+Make your voice heard and protect Montana’s water resources today by:

 - Joining FARM to receive updates about the status of the Compact and potential impacts to your water rights

-- Sending a comment to Montana’s Congressional Delegation to tell them you support the Compact and its benefits
+- Sending a comment to Montana’s Congressional Delegation to tell them you support the Compact and its federal ratification

 - Contacting Senator Daines, Senator Tester, and Congressman Gianforte to encourage them to move the Compact forward